 - Start – BDEF – Finish

 That is how you can calculate a critical path.
 But as I said earlier, you need not go for forwarding and backward path in most of the PMP exam.
-Just calculate the longest path from activities durations and check all the possible paths in glace and hopefully, you will get it right or else you can calculate this method – Practice it hard and let me know in comments if I can add more on it.
+Just calculate the longest path from activities durations and check all the possible paths in glace and hopefully, you will get it right or else you can calculate this method – Practice it hard and let me know in the comments if I can add more on it.

 Zero-Day Start | Method

-If you belong to other schools of thought then you will get a final shape like below picture;
+If you belong to other schools of thought then you will get a final shape like the below picture;